GrantEdwards/ClockBeat/README.md

 of beat, then it will sound like "tick tock pause tick tock pause ..." or "tick pause tock tick pause tock tick...".
-If a clock is out of beat, the escapement's little pushes on the pendulum aren't happening at the optimal points in the pedumlum's trajectory, and energy is being wasted.
+If a clock is out of beat, the escapement's little pushes on the pendulum aren't happening at the optimal points in the pendulum's trajectory, and energy is being wasted.
 Clocks that are out of beat will often run for a while and then simply stop.